orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	  - Also without expectation but simply an unsolved unknown.
 - Other way around: determining that something outside the context is looking inside the context

+Ideas like:
+- [ ] Effectively random, like effective field equations, some idea from ignorance in the sense that: "might as well be truely random".  - unable to understand structure..

 ---

 - The problem is not .. it's missing tools to think across fields.